 - Historic Queries Associated with web sites – a partial search query received from a particular website (perhaps through a toolbar search) might be mapped to predicted results generated from historical queries received from the same website or from a group of websites that might be seen to be similar to that particular website

 - Misspellings – if a query is typed in could be considered to be a “conspicuously misspelled word,” predictive queries for the correctly spelled word may be merged with the predicted results

 - Concepts extraction – the terms in the query might be analyzed to extract concepts from the search terms indicating a particular category of information, such as “technology, “food,” “music,” or “animals.”

 - Community Membership – queries from searchers sharing at least one similar characteristic such as: “belonging to the same workgroup, using the same language, having an internet address associated with the same country or geographic region, or; the like.”

-Some predictive search query suggestions may not appear in the dropdown box because of filters that keep them from showing up.
+Some predictive search query suggestions may not appear in the dropdown box because filters keep them from showing up.
 Many different types of filters might be involved, such as:

-A Privacy Filter – Since the number of queries that have been received by the search engine is one of the signals looked at to decide whether a term or phrase should show up as a query suggestion, terms that haven’t been searched for by a certain number of “unique submitters” may not be shown to searchers.
+A Privacy Filter – Since the number of queries that the search engine has received is one of the signals looked at to decide whether a term or phrase should show up as a query suggestion, terms that haven’t been searched for by a certain number of “unique submitters” may not be shown to searchers.

 Infrequently Submitted Query Filter – eliminates queries which are infrequently submitted and probably not likely to be selected by a user.